LagoVista/docs/Messaging/Parsing/ParsingJsonMessage.md

 3.  **JSON Path**
 `subset1.field4` = another value

-Note: Arrays are not currently supported in JSON format, please [contact us](http://support.nuviot.com) if your implementation requires this feature.
+Note: Arrays are not currently supported in JSON format, please [Contact Us](http://support.nuviot.com) if your implementation requires this feature.

 You can use [RegEx Value Selector](RegExValueSelector.md) and [Validation](Validation.md) to fine-tune your selection and validate its contents.